charles-d-burton/tf-ecs-cluster/README.md

 AWS ECS Spot Fleet Request
 =================================

-Terraform module which creates an autoscaling Spot Fleet on AWS.
+Terraform module which creates an autoscaling Spot Fleet and an ECS Cluster on AWS.

 Usage